aaguilar1892/simcity-extended/README.md

 Files needed:
     config1.txt , region1.csv

+    Format configuration file as follows:

+    Region Layout:
+    Time Limit:
+    Refresh Rate:

 Program Function:
     Currently, it inputs the region and timesteps then it outputs the initial state.
-It propts for specific coordinates to look at a specific zone and outputs that zone.
+It prompts for specific coordinates to look at a specific zone and outputs that zone.